Dominic-Mutiso/survival-analysis/README.md

-# Progression-Free Survival (PFS) Efficacy Table using R
+# Progression-Free Survival (PFS) Efficacy Table in R
 PFS can de defined as the time from randomisation/ initiation of treatament to disease progression or death from any cause.
 In most solid tumor oncology trials, Progression-Free Survival (PFS) is used as the primary endpoint.
 Since PFS involves time-to-event anylysis, we use ADTTE (Time-to-Event) ADaM dataset.
 Basic principles of Survival Analysis such as censoring, hazard and survival functions will play a big role in generating our PFS Efficacy table.

 Additionally, we make use of advanced techniques for **Non-parametric estimation** (Kaplan-Meier), **Hypothesis Testing**: Non-parametric approach (Log-Rank Test) and **Regression Analysis**: Cox Proportional Hazards Model (CPHM).
 Therefore, familiarity with Survival Analysis is required!